 Other Notable Contenders

-We realize that not everyone will agree with our top five picks, which is why we wanted to share the details of the other models we considered when selecting our finalists and ultimately determining a winner in each category.
+Not everyone will agree with our top five picks, so we wanted to share the details of the other models we considered when selecting our finalists and ultimately determining a winner in each category.
 Here they are:

 Flash Furniture Hercules Task Chair

 This is the third Flash Furniture model to make our top-ten list, which gives them as large a presence on the list as Serta.
-While the styling is somewhat different, this model is quite similar to our fourth-place entry, the Hercules 24/7, including the fact that it’s ruggedly built and capable of supporting a surprising amount of user weight (400 pounds here, vs. 500 pounds where the Herc.
+While the styling is somewhat different, this model resembles our fourth-place entry, the Hercules 24/7.
+It’s ruggedly built and capable of supporting a surprising amount of user weight (400 pounds here vs. 500 pounds where the Herc.
 24/7 is concerned).

-The most notable difference between the two models is the fact that on this one, the armrests aren’t fixed in their positions and can be height adjusted, giving you one more way to tweak this chair to optimize it for your comfort.
+The most notable difference between the two models is that this one’s armrests aren’t fixed in their positions and can be height adjusted, giving you one more way to tweak this chair to optimize your comfort.

-Unfortunately, although the armrests are padded, they’re a little short for our tastes.
-It’s not a deal breaker by any means, but it’s something to be mindful of.
+Unfortunately, although the armrests are padded, they’re short for our tastes.
+It’s not a deal breaker but something to be mindful of.

 A couple of other things to note: